Røros Line: Architecture

 The stations between Hamar and Grundset, and Trondheim and Støre were designed by Georg Andreas Bull as his railway-architectural debut.
 They were designed in Swiss chalet style, all in wood.
 Compared to the contemporary Trunk and Kongsvinger Lines, the narrow gauge railways were to be low-cost projects, which included scaling down the size of stations.
 The stations in the south were somewhat more decorated.
 On the northern line the stations were made even smaller.
 Few of these stations remain.
-Hamar received a new station designed by Balthazar Lange in 1880, and again by Paul Due in histroiricism in 1897.
+Hamar received a new station designed by Balthazar Lange in 1880, and again by Paul Due in historicism in 1897.
 The only original stone station was Throndhjem Kalvskinnet.
 Elverum Station is also in stone, but with a less marked style than many other of Due's stations.

 Tynset Station stands in contrast with the postmodern town hall.

 Between Grundset and Støren the spending on stations increased, as it became evident that the railway would be connecting two regions together.
 Stations were designed both by Bull and Peter Andreas Blix.
 The architecture drew more from national inspiration, with Bull creating simple, often rectangular structures and Blix designing more creative stations.
 The line had relatively many small guard houses, although few of these have been preserved.
 On the other hand, few of the station buildings were expanded and are therefore largely intact from the time of construction.
 Five stations were replaced between 1935 and 1964 due to fires or other causes.